ileoyu/dad-a-base/README.md

 # quotes

+Where do dads store their dad jokes?

-Bunch of quotes to demostrate DOM manipulation and eventlistener
+a dad-a-base -- turnt website to learn DOM manipulation and eventlistener

+enjoy.